 Can the weather change a lot within Flores itself?

 Yes.
-On Flores, it makes a lot of sense to separate the reading by zones, because Santa Cruz, the north, the central plateau, the west of waterfalls and fajãs, and the south can behave very differently on the same day.
+On Flores, it makes a lot of sense to separate the reading by zones, because Santa Cruz, the north, the central plateau, the western side of waterfalls and fajãs, and the south can behave very differently on the same day.

 If the plateau or the higher area is closed in, is the day lost?

-No. In many cases, that only means it makes more sense to switch to a more practical coastal zone, such as Santa Cruz or Lajes, and leave the altitude for a better window.
+No. In many cases, that simply means it makes more sense to switch to a more practical coastal zone, such as Santa Cruz or Lajes, and leave the altitude for a better window.

 Does having a car make a difference on Flores when the weather is unstable?

 Not exactly.
-The goal is to better interpret the island and make smarter decisions based on the logic of Flores’ different zones, integrating forecasts, warnings, and the practical reading of the day.
+The goal is to help interpret the island better and make smarter decisions based on the logic of Flores’s different zones, combining forecasts, warnings, and the practical reading of the day.